italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 This section describes the PID and (Q)EAAs issuance flow with an high level of security.
 The relevant entities and interfaces involved in the issuance flow are:

     - *Wallet Provider*: The entity responsible for releasing an EUDI Wallet Solution.
 The Wallet Provider issues the Wallet Instance Attestations to its Wallet Instances through an Attestation Service.
-The Wallet Attestation certifies the genuinity and authenticity of the Wallet Instance and its compliance with a trust framework in compliance to the security and privacy requirements.
+The Wallet Attestation certifies the genuinity and authenticity of the Wallet Instance and its compliance the security and privacy requirements.
     - *Wallet Solution*: Entire product and service owned by a Wallet Provider, offered to all the Users and certified as EUDI-compliant by a Conformity Assessment Body (CAB).
     - *Wallet Instance*: Instance of a Wallet Solution, installed on the User device.
 The Wallet Instance provides graphical interfaces for User interaction with Relying Parties, PID, (Q)EAA Providers and the Wallet Provider.
     - *PID Provider*: The entity that issues the eIDAS Person Identification Data (PID).
 It is composed of: